pharmaverse/metatools/cran-comments.md

 ## R CMD check results

 There were no ERRORs or WARNINGs.
-This was archived because a dependency came off cran.
-That has now been corrected
+This was archived because a dependency came off cran.That has now been corrected and this package has been up-versioned

 ## Downstream dependencies